 “Exercise should be energising, not exhausting“ is what I told New Zealand journalist Nicky Pelligrino, when she interviewed me for her book called ‘Don’t Sweat It’.

-The reason for this, as I mentioned to Nicky, is that the combination of too much heavy and vigorous exercise and menopause hormonal changes and not sleeping, increases our chronic stress hormone called cortisol.
+The reason for this, is that the combination of too much heavy and vigorous exercise and menopause hormonal changes and not sleeping, increases our chronic stress hormone called cortisol.
 As such, this can send women into worsening heart health, weight gain and high blood pressure at a time of their life when they need to be doing moderate aerobic exercise instead.

 As the first generation of women to come through such incredible changes in our food production and our exercise landscape with the development of the modern fitness industry, never before have we seen so much overweight, obesity, Metabolic Syndrome and hypertension in older women.
 Numerous population health global studies support this.

 But the good news is that it’s never too late to change our health status and I had to do this myself.
 The DASH diet is in my programmes in my new optional module on Heart Health.
 And whilst I don’t interfere with any medications women are on obviously, I share with them the lifestyle science that is so important to put into action.